PavelPZ/riverpod_navigator/examples/riverpod_navigator_idea/README.md

 | 3. navigation stack | HomePage(Home s) =>| BooksPage(Books s) =>| BookPage(Book s) |

 Navigation job is to keep **all 3 rows in sync**.

+### What is not solved:

+- better and nicer URL parser for Flutter Web app (the url visible in a browser is really horrible - just Uri encoded/decoded JSON string)
+- introduction of the "route" concept.
+Route can easy customize different navigation aspects
+- async navigation for cases when the page needs some async action before first-display/deactivation
+- navigation for authentication, route guards etc.
+- more TypedSegment-like classes in single app

 ## Source code